-Readers can also download our District Indicators Database, with includes over 200 district level variables.
+Readers can also request access to our District Indicators Database, which includes over 200 district level variables.
 Many of these are used to construct our state indicators, but can serve as useful measures in their own right.
-These data, along with supporting documentation, are all freely available at: http://schoolfinancedata.org.
+Information on these data is available at: http://schoolfinancedata.org.